-- g) Be an Emirati National with appropriate supporting documentation (UAE passport, UAE family book, Emirates National Identity Card, etc.) - h) Demonstrate a strong commitment to the Hotel Industry through a significant period of full-time employment.
-Letters of support will be required from employers.
+- a) Be an Emirati National with appropriate supporting documentation (UAE passport, UAE family book, Emirates National Identity Card, etc.) - b) Demonstrate a strong commitment to the Hotel Industry through a significant period of full-time employment.
+Letters of support will be required from employers. - c) Meet the academic 'merit' requirements as listed on the scholarship application form.

-Applications for the award of Scholarships must be received prior to the 1 April of each year and these applications will be assessed by The Scholarship Committee of EAHM.
+Applications for the award of Scholarships must be received prior to the 1 February of each year and these applications will be assessed by The Scholarship Committee of EAHM.
+Applications at other times during the year will be processed and initially reviewed by the Admissions Committee.